 There are 2 main components to take into consideration.
 The desktop’s processor (CPU), and its graphics card (GPU).
 You want to make sure both are as new as possible without blowing your budget.
 To do that, a little bit of Google-fu would be recommended.

 Currently, the newest generation of CPUs from Intel is their 9000-series, but some 8000-series CPU are still used; like the i5 8400.

-For GPUs, the newest from Intel is their GTX 1000-series and RTX 2000-series.
-On AMD’s side, you have the Vega VII, Vega 56, Vega 64, and the RX 500-series as the newest and most relevant.
+For GPUs, the newest from Intel is their GTX 16-series and RTX 2000-series.
+On AMD’s side, you have the Vega VII, Vega 56, Vega 64, and the RX 5000-series as the newest and most relevant.

 So, if you want 1080p 60fps gaming and you’re looking at builds running an AMD R5 3600 CPU paired with an Nvidia GTX 1660 Ti GPU, you’re on the right track.

-When you’re shopping for prebuilt desktops, it’s not uncommon to see a new-ish processor but a really old (and objectively bad) graphics card, or sometimes vice versa.
+When you’re shopping for prebuilt desktops, it’s not uncommon to see a new-ish processor but an old (and/or objectively bad) graphics card, sometimes vice versa.
 You’ll see builds like these in the sub-$1000 price range more than anywhere else, especially once you get closer to ~$500.
 Generally speaking, from $600 and down you can almost always get way more power by building your own desktop vs buying one.

 An example would be the iBUYPOWER AM010A, not only does it come with an extremely dated FX-series processor, but its GT 710 graphics card is also extremely subpar and couldn’t even be considered a “gaming GPU” back in 2016 when it released.
 In comparison, a DIY build running JUST an AMD R3 2200G APU paired with 8GB of RAM would outperform iBUYPOWER’s AM010A while costing around $50-$100 less including Windows 10.